paganini2008/vortex/README.md

 **The vortex series consists of three parts:**

 * vortex-common
-  vortex common classes, it makes a  Java application as vortex client.
+  client side, vortex common classes, it makes a  Java application as vortex client.

 * vortex-spring-boot-starter
-  the core class of the vortex framework. it makes spring application  as vortex  cluster member.
+  server side, the core class of the vortex framework. it makes spring application  as vortex  cluster member.

 * vortex-metrics-api
   a time series computing  tool library, it is used to do relevant  programming on  time series computing based on memory